ChampionZA/LoadsheddingNotifier/README.md

 The reason I decided to make a form of audible notification was because there have been many times where I just haven't been by my phone to see the schedule or it is out of battery and I continue to use my devices as usual not knowing that Eskom has enounced that loadshedding it taking place soon.
 Unknowingly, I continue to work or play and find myself caught in the dark losing all the data that I didn't save and worrying if the more fragile computers like the Rasperry Pi will even be able to boot again due to corruption.
 I knew I needed a final project so I decided to have the Pi run all the time constantly checking and telling me when the powers about to go out.

+## Disclaimer!

+This program was writen with regards to my own person situation and your setup and/or experience may differ if you choose to use this project for yourself

+## Concerning Windows Users:

+As you can see from the contents of the repository there is a version of the program for windows.
+This has not been completed as it still contains bugs and is probably not going to work if you try and use it.

 `This should be seen as code text`

 > This should be quoted